irinaplacintagit/blackjack/README.md

 7. Finally, give us (**thomsonreuters**) access to your fork of the coding test (using Administration >> Access Management) so that we can review your solutions.

 Hello World!
+### HOW TO RUN THE APPLICATION
+Run main class CardGame with no paramters or the following:
+* PARAM[0]: number of players; if none specified, default to 3
+* PARAM[1]: deck shuffling type; if none specified or not valid, default to basic shuffle
+* PARAM[2]: game type; if none specified or not valid, default to blackjack